byoutline/SecretSauce/README.md

   * PicassoScrollListener (that stops loading images during fast scroll)
   * FontCache
   * LogUtils (for situation when Timber is not appropriate)
-  * [NetworkChangeReceiver] -BroadcastReceiver that uses Bus to post Android broadcasts
+  * [NetworkChangeReceiver] -wrapper from BroadcastReceiver that uses Bus to post Android broadcasts
   * SharedPrefsLoaderAsyncTask(for loading SharedPreferences in background thread)
   * AnimationRunnable (helps with custom view transitions between two states)
   * Custom font views